NixOS/nix/doc/manual/src/language/operators.md

 > *e1* `-` *e2*

-Arithmetic subtraction.
+Subtract numbers *e2* from *e1*.

 Associativity: left

 Precedence: 7

-## String Concatenation
+## String concatenation

 > *string1* `+` *string2*

-String concatenation.
+Concatenate *string1* and *string1* and merge their string contexts.

 Associativity: left

 Precedence: 7

-## Not
+## Logical negation (`NOT`)

 > `!` *e*

-Boolean negation.
+Negate the Boolean value *e*.

 Associativity: none

 Precedence: 8

-## Update
+## Merge attribute sets

 > *e1* `//` *e2*

-Return a set consisting of the attributes in *e1* and *e2* (with the latter taking precedence over the former in case of equally named attributes).
+Return a set consisting of all the attributes in *e1* and *e2*.
+If an attribute name is present in both, the attribute value from the former is taken.

 Associativity: right

 Precedence: 9

-## Less Than
+## Less than

 > *e1* `<` *e2*,

-Arithmetic/lexicographic comparison.
+- Arithmetic comparison for numbers
+- Lexicographic comparison for strings and paths
+- Lexicographic comparison for lists:
+  Elements at the same index in both lists are compared according to their type and skipped if they are equal.

 Associativity: none

 Precedence: 10

-## Less Than or Equal To
+## Less than or equal to

 > *e1* `<=` *e2*

-Arithmetic/lexicographic comparison.
+- Arithmetic comparison for numbers
+- Lexicographic comparison for strings and paths
+- Lexicographic comparison for lists:
+  Elements at the same index in both lists are compared according to their type and skipped if they are equal.

 Associativity: none

 Precedence: 10

-## Greater Than
+## Greater than

 > *e1* `>` *e2*

-Arithmetic/lexicographic comparison.
+- Arithmetic comparison for numbers
+- Lexicographic comparison for strings and paths
+- Lexicographic comparison for lists:
+  Elements at the same index in both lists are compared according to their type and skipped if they are equal.

 Associativity: none

 Precedence: 10

-## Greater Than or Equal To
+## Greater than or equal to

 > *e1* `>=` *e2*

-Arithmetic/lexicographic comparison.
+- Arithmetic comparison for numbers
+- Lexicographic comparison for strings and paths
+- Lexicographic comparison for lists:
+  Elements at the same index in both lists are compared according to their type and skipped if they are equal.

 Associativity: none